 Southern offers an Associate of Science in Radiologic Technology, which leads to eligibility to write the American Registry of Radiologic Technology examination to become a registered technologist.
 Classes start annually each summer semester.

 Radiologic Technology at Missouri Southern State University offers hands-on training.
 The curriculum is an intensive 24-month program operated in cooperation with radiology departments at area medical institutions.
 The program provides a rigorous clinical training experience in the radiologic sciences.
-This includes day and limited evening and weekend clinical rotations.
+This includes day and may include limited evening and weekend clinical rotations.

 Additional training in computerized tomography, emergency room, surgery, cardiac catheterization lab and mammography produces a qualified and highly marketable radiographer.
 The student also receives training in venipuncture to enhance the training mentioned above.
 The quality of Missouri Southern’s Radiologic Technology program is evident by the programs continued re-accreditation by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 Additional information on our program effectiveness data (including ARRT passage rates, placement rates and annual program completion rates) can be obtained at Mission and Assessment on this website or by contacting: